duderstadt-lab/mars-docs/tutorials/Groovy/marstable.md

 import org.scijava.table.*

-//Initialize a new empty MARSResultsTable table = new MarsTable()
+//Initialize a new empty MarsTable table = new MarsTable()
 DoubleColumn col1 = new DoubleColumn("column1")
 DoubleColumn col2 = new DoubleColumn("column2")